-Even if a drug product candidate or a non-drug product candidate receives marketing approval, or otherwise is commercialized, respectively, such products may fail to achieve the degree of market acceptance by physicians, patients, third-party payors, consumers and others in the medical or healthcare community or other target markets necessary for commercial success.
+Even if an AXA Candidate we develop as a drug product candidate receives marketing approval, or otherwise is commercialized as a non-drug product, such products may fail to achieve the degree of market acceptance by physicians, patients, third-party payors, consumers and others in the medical or healthcare community or other target markets necessary for commercial success.

-If any drug product candidate receives marketing approval or otherwise is commercialized under applicable regulations as a non-drug product, it may nonetheless fail to gain sufficient market acceptance by physicians, patients, third-party payors, consumers and others in the medical or health community or other target markets.
-If the product candidates we develop do not achieve an adequate level of acceptance, we may not generate significant product revenues and we may not become profitable.
-The degree of market acceptance of any product candidate, if approved for commercial sale, will depend on a number of factors, including, but not limited to:
+If any AXA Candidate we decide to develop as a drug product candidate receives marketing approval or otherwise is commercialized under applicable regulations as a non-drug product, it may nonetheless fail to gain sufficient market acceptance by physicians, patients, third-party payors, consumers and others in the medical or health community or other target markets.
+If the AXA Candidates we develop do not achieve an adequate level of acceptance, we may not generate significant product revenues and we may not become profitable.
+The degree of market acceptance of any AXA Candidate, if approved for commercial sale, will depend on a number of factors, including:

-- efficacy (for any drug product candidate), safety and potential advantages compared to alternative products; - the labeled uses or limitations for use, including age limitations or contraindications, for our product candidates compared to alternative products; - convenience and ease of administration compared to alternative products; - the willingness of the target patient or consumer population to try new drugs or non-drug products, respectively, and, with respect to any drug product candidates, of physicians to prescribe these therapies or, in the case of non-drug products, the willingness of target consumers in the market of health products to try and healthcare professionals to recommend consumers purchase our products; - public perception of new drugs and non-drug products, including our product candidates; - the strength of marketing and distribution support; - any impacts to market health as a result of COVID-19; - the ability for us to partner in the manufacture and distribution of these products; - the ability to offer our products, if approved, as applicable, for sale at competitive prices; - the ability to obtain sufficient third-party insurance coverage and adequate reimbursement, as applicable depending on the development path we pursue; and - the prevalence and severity of any side effects.
+- efficacy (for any AXA Candidate developed as a drug product candidate), safety and potential advantages compared to alternative products; - the labeled uses or limitations for use, including age limitations or contraindications, for our AXA Candidates compared to alternative products; - convenience and ease of administration compared to alternative products; - the willingness of the target patient or consumer population to try new drugs or non-drug products, respectively, and, with respect to any AXA Candidates developed as drug product candidates, of physicians to prescribe these therapies or, in the case of non-drug products, the willingness of target consumers in the market of health products to try and healthcare professionals to recommend consumers purchase our products; - · public perception of new drugs and non-drug products, including our AXA Candidates; - the strength of marketing and distribution support; - the ability for us to partner in the manufacture and distribution of these products; - the ability to offer our products, if approved, as applicable, for sale at competitive prices; - the ability to obtain sufficient third-party insurance coverage and adequate reimbursement, as applicable depending on the development path we pursue; and - the prevalence and severity of any side effects.